kw66/AT-ReID/atreid/README.md

 ```
 python train.py -gpu 0 -v 3 -ncls 1
 ```
--ncls 1: use only 1 CLS token rather than multi-task learning.
+-ncls 1: use only 1 CLS token rather than 6.

 ### 2. Testing.
 Test a model by